A Bluebird For Barbara

 you said.
 You asked me how I knew

-the girl as gift who parked to spy
+the girl as gift who parked her truck to stalk

-(We two still park to stalk the red-tails as they fly.)
+(We two still park to watch the red-tailed hawk.)

-And then I saw you weep at wings of blue
+And I remember how you wept at every blue

 near indigo.
 That bird, not like the rest;

-you said he flew for you.
-And that was true.
+you knew he flew for you.
+And so I knew.

 That blue!
 Too deep to fit the woods, it fits a brush,